 A poor football team was hardly a new phenomenon in South Yorkshire.
-Rovers had spent the majority of their existence in the lower reaches of the Football League, and while 1997-98 would prove to be their nadir, they still had relatively recent experiences of painstaking incompetence.
+Rovers had spent the majority of their existence in the lower reaches of the Football League, and while 1997-98 proved to be their nadir, they still had relatively recent experiences of painstaking incompetence.

-In 1991-92, for example, with the club facing a winding up order, it took Doncaster until January to win their second league game on the season.
-They would eventually finish 21st in the fourth tier.
+Six years earlier, with the club facing a winding up order, it took Doncaster until January to win their second league game of the 1991-92 season as they eventually finished 21st in the fourth tier.

-“We had a crap ground.
-The car park looked like a set from a World War One film with trenches all over the place,” Smith says.
+“We had a crap ground; the car park looked like a set from a World War One film with trenches all over the place.
+We were just…Donny,” Smith says.

-“We were just… Donny.
-We never aspired to much apart from getting a few decent wins a season and staying in the League.”
+“We never aspired to much apart from getting a few decent wins a season and staying in the League.”

 Here’s what the ground looked like then by the way.
 Six years those bins were like that.
 We were so far gone no-one could be arsed to pick them up. pic.twitter.com/Ew1PO0wBjb